Counseling

 Certification Requirements

-The Counselor Education M.A.
-School Counseling concentration leads to Montana Class 6 Specialist licensure with a K-12 school counseling endorsement.
-The Counselor Education M.A.
-Clinical Mental Health Counseling concentration prepares graduates for licensure candidacy as Licensed Clinical Professional Counselors (LCPC) in the state of Montana and fulfills at least 700 hours of the clinical hour requirement toward licensure.
+The Counselor Education M.A. concentration in School Counseling leads to Montana Class 6 Specialist licensure with a K-12 school counseling endorsement.
+The Counselor Education M.A. concentration in Clinical Mental Health Counseling prepares graduates for licensure candidacy as Licensed Clinical Professional Counselors (LCPC) in the state of Montana and fulfills at least 700 hours of the clinical hour requirement toward licensure.